John Raitt: Later years

 In 1981, he found out that his high school sweetheart was widowed.
 Having recently divorced from his second wife, he phoned her.
 "Having played Zorba, I believe in grabbing at life," he recalled.
 "So I called her and this sweet voice answered.
 'I'm free now,' I told her, 'and I'm coming to dinner.'"
 They married.

 Raitt appeared in a 1996 cameo role in Season 1 (episode 12, "Frozen Dick") of 3rd Rock from the Sun in which he sings a portion of the title song from Oklahoma!

 Personal life

 From his first marriage, Raitt was the father of singer Bonnie Raitt, and former father-in-law of Michael O'Keefe.
-He was also the father of David Raitt; and Steve Raitt, who played in bands and then switched to designing high-end home entertainment systems in Eden Prairie in Hennepin County, Minnesota.
+He was also the father of David Raitt and Steve Raitt.
+Steve played in bands and then switched to designing high-end home entertainment systems in Eden Prairie in Hennepin County, Minnesota.
 In 2009, Steve Raitt died of cancer.
 Raitt's grandson, Bay Raitt, is the creator of Gollum's face for The Lord of the Rings film trilogy.